CrayLabs/SmartSim/doc/launch_settings.rst

 ==========
 Initialize
 ==========
-The ``LaunchSettings`` class allows you to set your application’s execution environment.
-This section details the steps to set up the input parameters for launching your application.
+The ``LaunchSettings`` class allows you to customize your application’s execution environment.
+This section details the steps to set up a ``LaunchSettings`` instance.

 **Step 1: Import LaunchSettings**

-After installing Smartsim, ``LaunchSettings`` may be imported in Python code like:
+After installing SmartSim, ``LaunchSettings`` may be imported in Python code like:

 .. code-block:: python